Preserving paintings and frames

 - Woodworm infestations, indicated by frass

-Gesso is a mixture of whiting and size applied to the substrate to create a smooth surface area for gold-leaf gilding.
-Often, several coats of gesso will be applied, with a slightly thinner consistency for each layer.
-Once dry, gesso takes on a plaster-like appearance, then it is smoothed until the frame has a smooth enough surface for gilding.
+Gesso is a mixture of whiting and size which is applied to the substrate to create a smooth surface area for gold-leaf gilding.
+Several coats of gesso will often be applied, with a slightly thinner consistency for each layer.
+Once dry, gesso takes on a plaster-like appearance.
+It’s then smoothed until the frame has a smooth enough surface for gilding.

-Gesso, if exposed to fluctuating relative humidity, can begin to flake from the frame and take gilding with it.
+When exposed to fluctuating relative humidity, gesso can begin to flake from the frame and take gilding with it.

 Gilding is the process of applying gold leaf to give frames a shimmering, ornate finish.
-Two techniques, water gilding and oil gilding, result in a slightly different appearance.
+Water gilding and oil gilding are the two techniques which result in slightly different appearances.
 Both require gold size to act as an adhesive for the gold leaf.

 The differences between the two are subtle.
-Water gilding is burnished and placed over coloured boles, whereas oil gilding is often left matt and used on composition frames.
+Water gilding is burnished and placed over coloured boles, while oil gilding is often left matt and used on composition frames.

 Gilding can flake if the relative humidity is unstable.
-It is more likely to be damaged by bad handling, where it can receive scratches and abrasion.
+It’s more likely to be damaged by bad handling, where it can receive scratches and abrasion.

 Toning layers should not be confused with coatings, added many years later in an attempt to revive old frames.
 Coating should be avoided as it can often damage the gilding.

 Lighting your museums and galleries correctly is an essential part of collections care.
-Materials used in painting vary in their sensitivities and reactions to light.
-For example some pigments are stable, or lightfast, while others fade even at low light levels.
+Materials used in paintings vary in their sensitivities and reactions to light.
+For example, some pigments are stable, or lightfast, while others fade even at low light levels.

 Light damage is both cumulative and irreversible.
-It takes only decades for the most sensitive colours to fade, so keep light levels as low as tolerable in order to slow the rate of fading.
+It takes only decades for the most sensitive colours to fade.
+Keep light levels as low as tolerable in order to slow the rate of fading.
 High levels lead to rapid colour loss.
 Frames generally remain stable in light levels that would be considered damaging to paintings.